silinternational/idp-in-a-box/terraform/022-ecr/README.md

 ## What this does

- - Create ECR repositories for id-broker, pw-manager, simplesamlphp, and id-sync
+ - Create ECR repositories for id-broker, email-service, pw-manager, simplesamlphp, and id-sync
- - Attache ECR policy to allow appropriate access
+ - Attach ECR policy to allow appropriate access

 ## Required Inputs